Sknoyon/telegram-web-app/RAILWAY_DEPLOYMENT.md

 3. Select "Deploy from GitHub repo"
 4. Choose your `telegram-web-app` repository

-## Step 2: Add PostgreSQL Database
+## Step 2: Database Configuration
-1. In your Railway project dashboard
-2. Click "+ New Service"
-3. Select "Database" → "PostgreSQL"
-4. Railway will automatically create a PostgreSQL instance
+**Note**: This project uses a local SQLite database file, so no external database service is required.
-5. The `DATABASE_URL` environment variable will be automatically provided
+The database file will be created automatically when the application starts.

 ## Step 3: Configure Environment Variables
 In Railway project settings → Variables, add these: